mperham/inspeqtor/README.md

 [Inspeqtor Pro](http://contribsys.com/inspeqtor) is the commercial version of Inspeqtor and offers more features, official support and a non-GPL license:

-* Monitor legacy sysvinit services with PID files
+* Monitor legacy /etc/init.d services with PID files
 * Route alerts to different teams or individuals
 * Send alerts to Slack or other team chat rooms